appwrite/website/src/partials/auth-security.md

 Personal data includes the user's name, email, and phone number.

 Disallowing personal data can be enabled in the Auth service's **Security** tab on the Appwrite Console.

-TODO: @Vincent lets add section for Session length (show use case with short session length and renewal on every request for safe short-lived sessions like online banking), Users limit (use case with beta tests for example)